jasgrewal/common/seminars/20160314_MinaBissell_ECMtumour.md

 	- What is this inhibitor?
 	- *If you cannot describe it, you cannot solve it - be descriptive! :P *

+- Asymmetrical division in non-malignant cells forms basis of structure; Tumour cells usually will divide symmetrically, 1 to 2, 2 to 4....

 ###Additional reading
 > Martincorena et al. Science 2015 (high rate of somatic mutations in eyelid tissue!)
 The architecture is still maintained == no cancer! :P  [here] (http://www.ncbi.nlm.nih.gov/pubmed/25999502)